aryakghosal/HR-diversity-inclusion-analysis-PwC/README.md

 This formula calculates the percentage of female employees in the total workforce of the organization.
 By comparing the diversity percentages for female employees, organizations can gain insights into the representation of female employees in their workforce and identify areas where diversity and inclusion efforts may need to be focused.

 ### **What does Turnover mean?**
-*Turnover*, in the context of business, refers to the rate at which employees leave an organisation and are replaced by new employees.
+*Turnover*, in the context of business, refers to the rate at which employees leave an organization and are replaced by new employees.
 Turnover is often measured over a specific period of time, such as a year, and can be expressed as a percentage or a ratio.

 There are different types of turnover, such as:
-- ***Voluntary Turnover*** - When an employee chooses to leave the organisation.
+- ***Voluntary Turnover*** - When an employee chooses to leave the organization.
 - ***Involuntary Turnover*** - When an employee is terminated or laid off.
 - ***Functional Turnover*** - When an employee leaves but is replaced by someone who is a better fit for the job.

-High turnover can be a concern for organisations, as it can lead to increased costs associated with recruitment, training, and lost productivity.
-Low turnover can be a positive sign for an organisation, as it may indicate that employees are satisfied with their jobs and are likely to stay with the organisation for a longer period of time.
+High turnover can be a concern for organizations, as it can lead to increased costs associated with recruitment, training, and lost productivity.
+Low turnover can be a positive sign for an organization, as it may indicate that employees are satisfied with their jobs and are likely to stay with the organization for a longer period of time.

 ### **What is Percentage Turnover?**
 Percentage turnover of employees, specifically refers to the percentage of employees who have left an organization during a given period of time, relative to the total number of employees who were employed by the organization at the beginning of that period.
 This measure is expressed as a percentage, and it provides a more focused view of the turnover of a specific group of employees. \